Skip to content

 └──────────────────────┘ └────────────────────────┘

 The Identity Server (apps/idp/) manages credentials, developer clients, active consents, and cryptographic configurations.
-The Next.js SDK (packages/nextjs/) abstracts away token storage, cookie encryption, network handshakes, and client-side page protection.
+The Next.js SDK (packages/nextjs/) handles token storage, cookie encryption, network handshakes, and client-side page protection.

 1. Authorization Code Flow with PKCE (RFC 7636)